What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Hidden state as a state of thick slices of the past light cones of measurements

 One can object to the above reasoning by pointing out that it relies on the following two additional implicit assumptions: \begin{quote} Physical Nature of Human Choices: Human choices are physical processes. \end{quote} \begin{quote} Universality of Laws: The laws of $T$ apply to all physical processes. \end{quote} If the Universality of Laws holds, then all physical processes must conform to the laws of $T$.
 If, in addition, the Physical Nature of Human Choices holds, then, in particular, the choice of measurement settings by human experimenters must conform to the laws of $T$.
 This is precisely what we assumed implicitly in the proof of Theorem \ref{thm:local-det-violationSettInd} when we applied the laws of $T$ to the physical contents of regions $R_a$ and $R_b$.
 Therefore, our conclusion that any locally deterministic theory violates Settings Independence$_{C(\Sigma, \Sigma)}$ can be avoided by rejecting one of these assumptions.

-If we reject the Universality of Laws (while retaining the Physical Nature of Human Choices), then a locally deterministic theory can be made consistent with Settings Independence$_{C(\Sigma, \Sigma)}$, provided that the domain of application of the laws of $T$ is appropriately restricted. \footnote{This seems to be somehow similar to the approach of \citet{muller-placek-SI}, with their distinction between nature-induced indeterminism and agent-induced indeterminism.
-However, this is not quite the same because they do not talk about laws.} More specifically, we need to assume that $T$ does not apply to some types of physical processes, which include choices of measurement settings.
-Importantly, rejecting the Universality of Laws does not need to mean that we just create a gap in the natural order to make room for humans' freedom as there might be other types of physical processes that are not subject to the laws of $T$, some of which might not be in any way related to humans.
+If we reject the Universality of Laws (while retaining the Physical Nature of Human Choices), then a locally deterministic theory can be made consistent with Settings Independence$_{C(\Sigma, \Sigma)}$, provided that the domain of application of the laws of $T$ is appropriately restricted. \footnote{This seems to be somewhat similar to the approach of \citet{muller-placek-SI}, with their distinction between nature-induced indeterminism and agent-induced indeterminism.
+However, this is not quite the same because they do not talk about laws.} More specifically, we need to assume that $T$ does not apply to some types of physical processes that are involved in choices of measurement settings.
+Importantly, rejecting the Universality of Laws does not need to mean that we just create a gap in the natural order to make room for humans' freedom as there might be other types of physical processes that are not subject to the laws of $T$ and are not in any way related to humans.

 The drawback of this strategy is that by rejecting the Universality of Laws we also block our proof that any locally deterministic theory satisfies Local Causality$_{C(\Sigma, \Sigma)}$.
-This is because this proof assumes that the laws of such a theory apply to all physical processes that happen in the region consisting of $R_A \cup R_B$ and the part of the past light cones of $R_A$ and $R_B$ lying above $\Sigma_{R_A, t} \cup \Sigma_{R_B, t}$ (including $\Sigma_{R_A, t} \cup \Sigma_{R_B, t}$ itself).
-Therefore, this strategy is not helpful for establishing \refbc{bell}.
+Therefore, this strategy is not helpful for establishing \refbc{bell}, since---as mentioned above---Local Causality was intended to be a generalisation of the idea of locality as it appears in locally deterministic theories.

 We can also reject the Physical Nature of Human Choices while retaining the Universality of Laws.
 The problem with this option is that in most actual realisations of Bell's Experiment, the measurement settings are not chosen by humans but by means of some physical processes (an exception is an experiment done by The BIG Bell Test Collaboration, see \citealt{big-bell-test}).
-This would mean that only experiments involving human choices are actual tests of Local Causality and all others are not, which might seem surprising given that both types of experiments yield the same results (namely, violation of the Bell-CHSH inequality in agreement with QM predictions).
+This would mean that only experiments involving human choices are actual tests of Local Causality and all others are not, which might seem surprising given that both types of experiments yield the same results (namely, the violation of the Bell-CHSH inequality in agreement with QM predictions).